-The voice of anxiety harps at me incessantly.
-I don’t experience it as an actual sound, a hallucination, but I definitely “hear” it.
-Anxiety makes my mind think certain things and tell me those things in no uncertain terms and thus acts as an actual voice.
+The anxious voice harps at me incessantly.
+I don’t experience it as an actual sound, a hallucination, but I definitely “hear” it as inner speech.
+Anxiety makes my mind think certain things and tell me those things in no uncertain terms and thus acts as an actual voice, not of reason, but of fear.

-For someone living with anxiety, the voice—or self-talk—can be overbearing.
-For me, as I work at my computer writing this column or a blog on my website or my novel, my brain is concentrating on what I’m doing, but there is the voice of anxiety that chatters on simultaneously with my other thoughts.
+For someone living with anxiety, the voice—or anxious self-talk—can be overbearing.
+For me, as I work at my computer writing this column or a blog on my website or my novel, my brain is concentrating on what I’m doing, but there is the anxious voice in my head that chatters on simultaneously with my other thoughts.
 As I tap, tap, tap on my keyboard, anxiety tells me “this is stupid and horrible.”
 As I sit in a meeting, anxiety shouts at me, “you’re not acting right; you’re too quiet, too talkative, too not good enough.”
 As I’m watching one of my kids’ sporting events, my anxiety tells me that something is going to go horribly wrong.

 And on it goes.
 No matter what I’m doing, anxiety babbles and rants at me.